jacobaustin123/Titan/README.md

 # Titan
 **Titan** is a versatile CUDA-based physics simulation library that provides a GPU-accelerated environment for physics primatives like springs and masses.
 Library users can create masses, springs, and more complicated objects, apply constraints, and modify simulation parameters in real time, while the simulation runs asynchronously on the GPU.
 Titan has been used for GPU-accelerated reinforcement learning, physics and biomedical research, and topology optimization.
+See our ICRA paper [here](https://arxiv.org/abs/1911.10274).

 ## Installation